 - Repeat for all 10 rollers on the seat.

-- Repeat process with a dry corner of the cloth to remove moisture.
+- Repeat the process with a dry corner of the cloth to remove moisture.

 (A non-bleach moist wipe is also acceptable for cleaning.)

-- Do not use lubricants or degreasers such as WD40 - These are not necessary and may damage your Hydrow.
+- DO NOT use lubricants or degreasers such as WD40 or 409.
+These are not necessary and may damage your Hydrow.
 Using these will void your warranty.

-- Slide the seat back onto the rail, be sure it has the right orientation:
+- Slide the seat back onto the rail, and be sure it has the right orientation: